Connecticut State Forests - Seedling Letterbox Series Clues for Nassahegon State Forest

 Nassahegon State Forest -

 Nassahegon State Forest, located entirely in the town of Burlington, is approximately 1,352 acres.
 This forest was originally designated in 1926 to protect the watershed for the state fish hatchery, now called the Burlington Trout Hatchery.
 Nassahegon State Forest was considered part of Nepaug State Forest until 1942.
+Today the forest is actively managed for forest products, wildlife habitat, and a variety of recreational activities including hunting, hiking, mountain biking and birdwatching.
+Nassahegon is home to miles of Blue-blazed hiking trails and white-blazed bike trails, and helps give Burlington its rural character, as well as provide a protective buffer for DEEP's State Fish Hatchery, a true area landmark.

 This is one of 32 letterbox hikes in the new, second series of boxes, called the “Seedling Series”, sponsored by the Connecticut Department of Energy and Environmental Protection’s Division of Forestry.
 Take 4 additional sponsored letterbox hikes to earn a commemorative Connecticut Forestry Centennial patch.